 Relax on Playa Blanca

 Playa Blanca is the most popular attraction in Isla Barú for a reason!
 If you’re staying on Isla Baru, you should at least spend a few hours on Playa Blanca – just arrive before noon or after 3pm to avoid the crowds.
-Bring what you need for a beach day: swimsuit, towel, sunscreen, sunglasses, and a good book.
-There are plenty of places to eat and drink near the beach, but bring cash to pay for them (and any vendors who offer you something tempting).

 Snorkel in the Rosario Islands

-Las Islas del Rosario are an archipelago of islands located near Isla Barú, also off the coast of Cartagena.
 They are a protected national park, and home to Colombia’s most beautiful coral reefs, which makes visiting them an excellent chance to snorkel!
-The beaches on the Rosario Islands are every bit as stunning and tropical as Playa Blanca, but there’s absolutely NOBODY there.
+The beaches on the Rosario Islands are every bit as stunning and tropical as Playa Blanca, but there’s absolutely NOBODY there – very different from the midday crowds and vendors you’ll find on Playa Blanca!

 Visit the Bird Sanctuary

 The Avario Nacional de Colombia is a little known attraction on Isla Barú, but well worth a trip – especially if you like animals, which we do!
 The spacious, privately owned bird sanctuary is home to lots of feathered friends, from flamingos to peacocks to macaws to condors.
 Each giant enclosure is designed to mimic the birds’ native habitats.
-Allow about 3 hours to make your way through all of the habitats!
+Allow about 3 hours to make your way through all of the habitats.

-The bird sanctuary is a bit too far to walk to from elsewhere on Isla Baru, so you’ll want to take transit to get there.
+The bird sanctuary is a bit too far to walk to from elsewhere on Isla Barú, so you’ll want to take transit to get there.
 To visit the bird sanctuary, you can either take a taxi from Cartagena (45 minutes) or a taxi or moto-taxi from anywhere on Isla Baru.
 Ask your resort or hostel to help arrange a trip, or look for the drivers around Playa Blanca and ask one of them for a ride.

 - Travel Tip: The sanctuary opens at 9am, and the earlier you arrive, the better to catch the birds at their most active!
 Plus, it gets fairly hot around 11am and you’ll be outdoors – bring a bottle of water to help you stay cool.